FINAL BLASTER

 s

-Final Blaster is a fun but very difficult shooter... well, as long as you can master the phoenix attack which seems to be the only 'effective' weapon in later stages (I only wish it was faster to charge up).
+Final Blaster is a fun but very difficult shooter... well, as long as you can master the 'phoenix attack' which seems to be the only effective weapon later in the game (I only wish it was faster to charge up).
 The soundtrack and graphics are overall really correct, and controls are actually fairly responsive.
 The "dynamic scrolling" is a questionable feature though - I find it a bit too awkward, especially when offscreen enemies start shooting at you.
-Finally, I'm not a big fan of the difficulty meter - the game actually checks the ship's power-up level at the end of each stage, and then increases the difficulty accordingly.
+Finally, I'm not a big fan of the difficulty meter - the game actually checks the ship's power-up level at the end of each stage and then increases the difficulty accordingly.
 I personally think this feature is frustrating, unfair and unnecessary in a game that is already considerably difficult.
-Nonetheless, Final Blaster is an enjoyable and fun shooter, which gets much better as the game progresses.
+Nonetheless, Final Blaster is an enjoyable and fun shooter, and in my opinion, it does get better as you progress further into the game.

 PLEASE CLICK HERE IF VGDEN GAME MENU IS MISSING